 The quantity $l_A(k)$ is the minimum distance such that the thickened boundary of width $l_A(k)$ contains at least $k |\partial A|$ sites.
 For large, smooth regions, such as spheres, we have $l_A(k)\sim k$.
 Finally, we write $\approx_\varepsilon$ to indicate that an equation holds up to an error $\varepsilon$ in terms of fidelity \cite{Nielsen2000}, i.e., for pure states $\ket{\psi} \approx_\varepsilon \ket{\phi}$ iff $|\langle\psi|\phi\rangle |^2 \geq 1-\varepsilon$. \begin{theorem}[Holographic compression] Consider a quantum state $\rho=|\psi\rangle\langle \psi|$ on the lattice fulfilling an area law, $S(A)\leq k|\partial A|$.
 Then for any region $A$, any $\varepsilon>0$ and any $l\geq l_A(k/\varepsilon)$, there exists a unitary $U_A$ acting only in $A$ which disentangles the bulk of $A$ from the complement of $A$,

 where $|\chi\rangle$ is supported on $A^c\cup \partial_{l}A$ and $\ket{\emptyset}$ is an arbitrary state vector on the bulk of $A$ that can be chosen freely. \end{theorem} The situation is illustrated in Fig.~\ref{fig:compression}.
-The bulk of $A$ contains all of the lattice sites of $A$ up to a fraction $\sim\frac{k}{\varepsilon} \frac{\partial A}{|A|}$.
+The bulk of $A$ contains all of the lattice sites of $A$ up to a fraction $\sim k |\partial A| / ( \varepsilon |A|)$.
 If $A$ is a sphere of radius $r$, then only a fraction $\sim k/(\varepsilon r)$ of sites remain entangled with the outside after $U_A$ is applied.
 On large scales, this fraction is arbitrarily small.
 Yet, effectively all of the quantum information contained in region $A$ is compressed into the thickened boundary.
 If after the compression the bulk is lost, we can simply recover the global state vector $\ket{\psi}$ to error $\varepsilon$ by first tensoring with the fixed state vector $\ket{\emptyset}$ and then applying $U_A^\dagger$.